nitromove/assignment2/README.md

 It installs the Apache web server (HTTPD) on the target hosts.
 The task ensures that Apache is present on the system.

+**Using this project**

+To use tgis project, clone the repository and then navigate to the folder where you have the repository.
+Use the "vagran up" command to start the virtual machine and automation begins.
 **Ensure Apache service is running:**

 This task ensures that the Apache service is running and set to start automatically on system boot.
 It ensures that the web server is operational.